 SC-SIC Coordinator of Council Services

 Karen Utter joined the SC-SIC staff in a part-time capacity in November 2010, becoming SC-SIC’s full-time Coordinator of Council Services in December 2014.
-She brings a wide range of experience and skills to SC-SIC developed over a career that has included the practice of labor and employment law and teaching numerous trainings and workshops on legal issues for non-lawyers.
+She brings a wide range of experience and skills to SC-SIC developed over a career in the non-profit sector that has included the practice of law and teaching numerous trainings and workshops on legal issues for non-lawyers.

-As Coordinator of Council Services, Karen assists in the development new materials, resources, website content, and other initiatives designed to assist local SICs with their roles and responsibilities, as well as general organizational capacity building.
+As Coordinator of Council Services, Karen assists in the development of new materials, resources, website content, and other initiatives designed to assist local SICs in carrying out their roles and responsibilities.
 She also provides technical support in the areas of family and community engagement and school improvement.
-Karen also oversees SC-SIC’s Engagement for Outcomes program, which provides participating SICs with training and ongoing technical assistance in planning, implementing, and evaluating their work.
-She also coordinates the Dick and Tunky Riley Award for SIC Excellence program and conducts SIC-related training sessions statewide.
+Karen created and oversees SC-SIC’s Engagement for Outcomes program, which provides participating SICs with training and ongoing technical assistance in planning, implementing, and evaluating their work.
+She also coordinates the Dick and Tunky Riley Award for SIC Excellence and conducts SIC-related training sessions statewide.

 Karen graduated from Kalamazoo College in Michigan with a BA in Political Science, and earned her J.D. from American University’s Washington College of Law in Washington, DC.
-A 2013 Education Policy Fellow of the Institute for Educational Leadership in Washington, DC, Karen has also undertaken additional training in mediation, organizational development, and grant writing.
+A 2013 Education Policy Fellow of the Institute for Educational Leadership in Washington, DC and a trained volunteer mediator and facilitator, Karen has also undertaken graduate level studies in organizational change and education.

 SC-SIC Business Manager